kpsdev1/The-Recipe-Blog/README.md

 - Below this are the recipe cards which are displayed in the bootstrap card format and have six to a page.
 - The **Read more** button is greyed out when the user is logged out and is green when the user is logged in (second screeshot).
 - Above the recipes on the left hand side there is a green **Add Recipe** button, this button is only displayed if the user is logged in.
-- On Large screens they are three accross, on medium devices they are two accross and on small devices it is just one.
+- On Large screens they are three across, on medium devices they are two across and on small devices it is just one.
 - Below the recipe cards there will be a next and back button depending on how many recipes have been added.

 ![Recipes](readme-docs/images/recipes.jpg)